th3-z/zerve/README.md

 The basic use case just requires a filename as the first parameter, see the `--help` option for more information.
 If you installed the Dolphin service you can just right click on a file an select the upload option, the link will be copied to your clipboard.

+### Password protection
+Add a password to your private key if this is desired.